 1 Learn from art; make art

 Your creativity is your safe space.
 Your room is your refuge; your pictures, your drawings, your books, your music and your writings are your tools for self-therapy.
 Be inspired both by yourself and other women.
 Share their strength, learn from them and learn from and about yourself.
 Listen to Beyoncé, watch insecure, read Maya Angelou.
 Let them teach you that women are complicated just like art is complicated.
 Watch ted talks, write your own.
-Draw daily, write daily, be creative.

 2 Trust in your journey

 Growth and self-discovery are pain.
-Whether it’d be frustrating politics or the fact that most boys/girls will fall in love with people who like things you find uninteresting and/or look very different to you.
+Whether it’d be frustrating politics or the fact that most people fall in love with people who like things you find uninteresting and/or look very different to you.
 It is difficult to grow into your own person when you feel like the people around you cannot see and appreciate you.
 All this is part of your journey and you need to trust that things will fall into place at the right time.
 Don’t rush or force any experiences and if you don’t know which way to go, keep going regardless and follow your intuition or maybe a good friend’s advice.

 3 Don’t be afraid to ask for/accept help